The ultimate Snowdonia adventure

 Whether you're doing it for charity, with a group of friends, as a family outing or just for your own pleasure MountainXperience can take the hassle out of planning your adventure and keep you safe on the day.
 We only work with qualified and experienced mountain guides who are fully insured and hold up-to-date first aid certificates to ensure your safety.
 We've been exploring Snowdonia's mountains for over a decade and we love nothing more than sharing them with you.

-We can take you and your family, small group of friends or whole organisation to the top of Tryfan at any time of the year (conditions depending).
-We'll chat to you in advance, discuss your needs and ensure you've got the right gear for an enjoyable day out.
+We operate nearly every day of the year between March and October.
+We'll chat to you in advance and ensure you've got the right gear for an enjoyable day out.
 On the day we'll meet you at the start point and guide you safely to the summit (and back again!) and supply you with entertaining facts and bad jokes along the way.

 Frequently Asked Questions